Nouf-Alabbasi/oKUmura_AI_Telecom_challenge/README.md

 * expected time for inference
    * ~40 minutes for set 1
    * 2 hrs for full test set
+   * +the time it takes to create nodes

 ## Data
 * TeleQnA_training.txt
    * 1 MB
    * This is the file you will train your model on.
 It contains around 1000 questions, these fields are available for each question: